 You bought those oyster mushrooms that looked so cool in the supermarket, and now you have no clue how to cook them, but you know some fantastic flavors are hiding there.
 Let's do just that!
-This air fryer oyster mushrooms recipe delivers a big flavor and a fabulous crispy jet meaty texture.
+This air fryer oyster mushrooms recipe delivers a big flavor and a fabulous meaty texture.
 It is made in less than 30 minutes with less than 5 minutes of active time.

 Gather some easy staple ingredients to get your air-fried oyster mushrooms going.

 - Oyster mushrooms - we used king oyster mushrooms, as they tend to dehydrate and lose about 40% of their size when cooked.
 Choose oyster mushrooms that are large to end up with sizeable portions.

 - Tamari - adds umami to the dish.